 This equipment, which partially covers the drawbars, can only be assembled at the end.

 I bought brake equipment (rod assembly plus blocks) Makette ref.
 2404.
 They are normally fixed under the chassis by four pins (see drawing opposite).
 However, the fixing screws of the elongated drawbars prevent the mounting of the pins on the coupling side.
 Too bad: I will content myself with the other two; in any case, the connecting rod passing over the axle almost touches it, which prevents it from falling.

-Caution: the shoe horizontal rod bears on the Roco drawbar, which prevents the blocks from positioning correctly.
+Caution: the brake block horizontal rod bears on the Roco drawbar, which prevents the blocks from positioning correctly.
 So, I had to revisit the drawbar height adjustment spacers, replacing those 2 mm thick with 1.2 mm thick washers.
 The drawbar position is not too much affected.

-2 × two ø 1.2 or better 1.3 holes must be drilled in the chassis to facilitate assembly, 8.3 mm behind the axles and 9.75 mm on either side of the centre line car.
+Two ø 1.2 or better 1.3 holes must be drilled in the chassis to facilitate assembly, 8.3 mm behind the axles and 9.75 mm on either side of the centre line car.
 The unusable pin bars will be cut at about half their height.
 CA gluing.